Genocides in history (1490 to 1914): United States

-The U.S. colonization of California started in earnest in 1849, and it resulted in a large number of state-subsidized massacres of Native Americans by colonists in the territory, causing several ethnic groups to be entirely wiped out.
+The U.S. colonisation of California started in earnest in 1849, and it resulted in a large number of state-subsidised massacres of the Indigenous peoples of California by colonists in the territory, causing several ethnic groups to be entirely wiped out.
 In one such series of conflicts, the so-called Mendocino War and the subsequent Round Valley War, the entirety of the Yuki people were brought to the brink of extinction, from a previous population of some 3,500 people to fewer than 100.
-According to Russell Thornton, estimates of the pre-Columbian Indigenous population of California were at least 310,000, and perhaps as high as 705,000, but by 1849, due to Spanish and Mexican colonization and epidemics this number had decreased to 100,000, and from 1849 to 1890, the indigenous population of California had fallen below 20,000, primarily because of the killings.
-In An American Genocide, The United States and the California Catastrophe, 1846–1873, Historian Benjamin Madley recorded the number of killings of California Indians that occurred between 1846 and 1873.
-He found evidence that during this period, at least 9,400 to 16,000 California Indians were killed by non-Indians.
+According to Russell Thornton, estimates of the pre-Columbian Indigenous population of California were at least 310,000, and perhaps as high as 705,000, but by 1849, due to Spanish and Mexican colonisation and epidemics this number had decreased to 100,000, and from 1849 to 1890, the indigenous population of California had fallen below 20,000, primarily because of the killings.
+In An American Genocide, The United States and the California Catastrophe, 1846–1873, historian Benjamin Madley recorded the number of killings of Indigenous Californians that occurred between 1846 and 1873.
+He found evidence that during this period, at least 9,400 to 16,000 Native Americans were killed by non-Indigenous.
 Most of these killings occurred in more than 370 massacres (defined as the "intentional killing of five or more disarmed combatants or largely unarmed noncombatants, including women, children, and prisoners, whether in the context of a battle or otherwise").
-10,000 Indians were also kidnapped and sold as slaves.
-In a speech before representatives of Native American peoples in June, 2019, California governor Gavin Newsom apologized for the genocide.
-Newsom said, "That’s what it was, a genocide.
+10,000 Native Americans were also kidnapped and enslaved.
+In a speech before representatives of Native American peoples in June 2019, California governor Gavin Newsom apologised for the genocide.
+Newsom said, "That's what it was, a genocide.
 No other way to describe it.
-And that’s the way it needs to be described in the history books."
+And that's the way it needs to be described in the history books."

-Indeed, noted children's book author of "The Wizard of Oz", L. Frank Baum, contemporaneously and freely admitted to the definition of genocide—annihilation of a people—as being deliberately intended, in the aftermath of the Wounded Knee Massacre and slaughter of the Lakota and their leader Sitting Bull:
+Indeed, noted children's book author of "The Wizard of Oz", L. Frank Baum, contemporaneously and freely admitted to the definition of genocide—annihilation of a people—as being deliberately intended, in the aftermath of the Wounded Knee massacre and slaughter of the Lakota and their leader Sitting Bull:

-"The Whites, by law of conquest, by justice of civilization, are masters of the American continent, and the best safety of the frontier settlements will be secured by the total annihilation of the few remaining Indians.
+"The Whites, by law of conquest, by justice of civilisation, are masters of the American continent, and the best safety of the frontier settlements will be secured by the total annihilation of the few remaining Indians.
 Why not annihilation?
 Their glory has fled, their spirit broken, their manhood effaced; better that they die than live the miserable wretches that they are."

+In line with Dunbar-Ortiz's assessment, historian Preston McBride argues that the American Indian boarding school system meets the same criteria for genocide as was found in investigations into the Canadian Indian boarding school system.

+Uruguay

+The Massacre of Salsipuedes was a genocidal attack carried out on 11 April 1831 by the Uruguayan Army, led by Fructuoso Rivera, as the culmination of the state's efforts to eradicate the Charrúa from Uruguay.
+According to official reports, 40 were killed and 300 were taken prisoner, with an uncertain number managing to escape.